Digital Darts

 Variants URLs have hreflang tags that point to the primary URL, not the variant.
 This is called a “non-self referencing canoncial tag”.
 Following Google’s advice revealed in the FAQ “How is paginated content handled?“, this is done in order that hreflang tags match the rel=canonical link.

-New products and collections and their titles or URL changes sync almost instantly.
-Shopify APIs for products and collections make this possible.
-Mappings update every 10th minute of the hour.
+New products and collections and their titles or URL changes sync almost instantly via webhooks.

 If your Weglot domains are configured as sub-folders with standard region and language folder names, the app will work.